cstaff18/Medicare_Spending_Bayesian_Linear_Models/README.md

 ## Modeling
 Use bayesian linear regression models trained on 2007 - 2013 data for 5 states with 3 features: year, MA participation, and IP per 1000 beneficiaries.

+#### Pooled Model
+For the first model we will create a baseline pooled model.
+This creates 1 linear model and assumes there are no differences between states or individual counties.
 ![pooled model](https://github.com/cstaff18/County-Medicare-Spending/raw/master/images/poolgraph.png)

-pool RMSE = 1.233 or 1452.11$/Beneficiary
+***pool RMSE = 1.233 or 1452.11$/Beneficiary***

+#### Individual County Models
+Next we well create independent, individual models for each county.
+This means one linear model for each of the ~200 counties included.
 ![Individual County Models](https://github.com/cstaff18/County-Medicare-Spending/raw/master/images/IndCtygraph.png)

-Individual County RMSE = 0.601 or 708.91$/Beneficiary
+***Individual County RMSE = 0.601 or 708.91$/Beneficiary***

+#### Hierarchical County Models
+This approach creates a linear model for each county, however these individual models are no longer independent from each other.
+Their individual parameters are influenced by the national distribution of parameters.
 ![Hierarchical County Models](https://github.com/cstaff18/County-Medicare-Spending/raw/master/images/H1graph.png)

-Hierarchical County RMSE= 0.641 or 755.66$/Beneficiary
+***Hierarchical County RMSE= 0.641 or 755.66$/Beneficiary***

+You can see that this model doesn't actually improve the RMSE score relative to the individual models but it does distribute the residuals more evenly.
+This could potentially mean that this approach would generalize better to more unseen data.

+#### Individual State Models
+Now on to the state models.
+There appears to be structure in the state level medicare spending as well as shown by the Nation Wide Distribution of Spending Plot earlier.
+Here I created independent, individual models for each of the five states included and plotted their counties estimated 2014 cost/Beneficiary vs actual 2014 cost/Beneficiary.

 ![Individual State Models](https://github.com/cstaff18/County-Medicare-Spending/raw/master/images/IndStategraph.png)

-Individual State RMSE = 0.601 or 708.91$/Beneficiary
+***Individual State RMSE = 0.601 or 708.91$/Beneficiary***

+#### Hierarchical State Models
+Finally we have the 5 individual state models whose parameters are influenced by the national distribution of parameters.
 ![Hierarchical State Models](https://github.com/cstaff18/County-Medicare-Spending/raw/master/images/H2graph.png)

-Hierarchical State RMSE = 0.421 or 495.80$/Beneficiary
+***Hierarchical State RMSE = 0.421 or 495.80$/Beneficiary***

+We can see that again the distribution of errors looks a bit more even especially at the upper range.
+This hierarchical model was able to improve the RMSE score relative to the independent models.

 ## Did the Hierarchical Model improve predictions?
 The hierarchical model for both county level regressions and state level regressions moved the distribution of residuals closer to zero.
 The hierarchical model for state level regressions also narrowed the distribution and improved the RMSE score.
-Hierarchical modeling of county level regressions did not improve the RMSE score
+Hierarchical modeling of county level regressions did not improve the RMSE score.
+Below show the distribution of residuals for the independent and hierarchical models.

 ![County Residuals](https://github.com/cstaff18/County-Medicare-Spending/raw/master/images/countyresid.png)